bylexus/adventofcode2019/README.md

 Problem 2 at first seem to be hard, as it was not possible to simply calculate a NxM field, as it took way too long to probe one point.
 So I had to narrow the values: Where do X begin for a given Y, and do the ship's coordinate fit exactly into the beam.
 Then it was a simple bisect to find the correct y.

+### Day 20

+Another maze - this time with teleporters, which do not cause much trouble besides parsing.
+For solution 1, it took a while to parse the input, then it was a straight-forward diykstra in the end: walk through the whole maze with dfs, update distances to the start on each point (the smaller the better).
+While walking, consider to follow a path as follows:
+- not yet visited: walk!
+- visited, but actual distance is shorter than already noted distance: walk!
+- visited, but actual distance is longer that already noted distance: not walk!

+The 2nd part introduces another leven, or z-axis, to the maze.
+I will do that later.
+It does not seem to be much more trouble, but who knows....
+My idea:
+- copy the maze for each level
+- walk through a lower-level maze until leave (up or down)
+- limit the level to max. nr of teleports (you cannot go deeper than # of teleports)

+### Day 21

+Todo at a later point - seems to be a logic problem.

+### Day 22

+OK, I *guess* the naïve solution will work for part 1, but not part 2: Just instantiate an array and deal the cards in the array.

+Aaaand yes, that's what I guessed :-)) 2nd part is ways out of bounds for the naïve solution.
+Have to think about that for a while...